nextcloud/documentation/developer_manual/app/publishing.rst

 .. * app is signed, at least domain verified

-.. note:: **Developer trust**: The developer(s) is/are known in community; he/she has/have been active for a while, have met others at events and/or worked with others in various areas.
+.. note:: **Developer trust**: the developer(s) is/are known in community; he/she has/have been active for a while, have met others at events and/or worked with others in various areas.
-.. note:: **security audits**: in practice this means that at least some of the code of this developer has been audited; either through another app by the same developer or with an earlier version of the app.
+.. note:: **Security audits**: in practice this means that at least some of the code of this developer has been audited; either through another app by the same developer or with an earlier version of the app.
 And that the attitude of the developer towards these audits has been positive.

 App store: